 The transceiver is always shipped with the two jumpers in the entry enable positions.
 To place either of the jumpers in the disable position:

 - 1. Remove the left side of the radio.

 - 2. Set or remove jumpers as necessary.

-- 3. Re-install the left side cover.
+- 3. Re-assemble the radio in the reverse order.

-Microprocessor Control Unit (MCU) PCB Module:
+FIGURE 3.3 Microprocessor Control Unit (MCU) PCB Module: Internal Enable/Disable Jumper Locations